FlowFuse/website/product/pricing.md

 # Pricing Principles

-This page sets out the concepts that we sell and how those are measured across both Cloud and Licensed Editions of the platform.
+This page sets out the concepts that we sell and how those are measured across both SaaS and Licensed Editions of the platform.
 This does not define specific dollar amounts for any items those are commercial decisions outside the scope of this document.

 ## Teams